Poison Dart Frog Care Sheet

 Poison Dart Frog Water

-If you do have a water container, make sure to treat the water with a chlorine-removing product.
+If you do have a water container, make sure to treat the water with a chlorine-removing product, such as API Tap Water Conditioner.
 Also, make sure to change the water regularly, because dirty standing water is a leading cause of bacterial infections.

 Poison Dart Frog Handling and Temperament